Find out how your employees are feeling.

 The left panel displays the Questions List for that particular cycle, which you can use to switch behind answers for different questions.

 Collecting feedback is simply the first step.
-As you collect more responses over time, be it numerically as an Engagement Score, a ratio through your eNPS score or verbatim responses via Open-Ended questions, you are building a repository of data to make decisions which will truly impact your organisation.
+As you collect more responses over time, be it numerically as an Engagement Score, a ratio through your eNPS score, or verbatim responses via Open-Ended questions, you are building a repository of data to make decisions that will truly impact your organization.
+To know more about how to present your data through the Topic Analysis, refer to this link AI in HR: Topic analysis and retagging.

-As managers exploring the new landscape of people analytics, using data to inform your actions requires a thoughtful approach to understanding, measuring and analyzing the issues that your organization faces.
-Subjective opinions collected from your employees has to develop towards informed action.
+As managers exploring the new landscape of people analytics, using data to inform your actions requires a thoughtful approach to understanding, measuring, and analyzing the issues that your organization faces.
+Subjective opinions collected from your employees have to develop towards informed action.

 HOW TO USE OPEN-ENDED QUESTIONS